North Finchley: Transport

 The new North Finchley bus station opened in 2004; however, it closed several months later owing to safety issues, after a pensioner walked into the shelter through the wrong entrance, was hit by a bus, and died.
 The bus station was reopened in March 2007 after safety improvements had been implemented.

-The bus station is served by routes 13, 112 and 460, and by through routes 221 and 125 to Edgware and Colindale, respectively.
+The bus station is served by routes 13, 125, 221 (to Edgware only), 460, 683, SL1 and SL10.
+From the stop on the Great North Road going south, it is served by routes 112, 134, 221 (to Turnpike Lane only), 263, 383, 626 and night bus route N263.
 The 'Cricketers' pub used to stand adjacent to the old bus station.

-The area is served by West Finchley and Woodside Park tube stations, both on the Barnet branch of the Northern line.
+The area is served by West Finchley and Woodside Park tube stations, both on the High Barnet branch of the Northern line.

 Balfour House bombing

 On 26 July 1994 a bomb exploded outside Balfour House, a prominent building on North Finchley High Street and location of the offices of numerous Jewish charities.
 Earlier on the same day, a bomb had exploded outside the Israeli embassy.
 Two Palestinians, Samar Alami and Jawad Botmeh, were subsequently convicted of carrying out the Finchley bombing.